Agentic LLM Framework for Adaptive Decision Discourse: A Case for LLMs in Human Discourse

-In this study, we propose and evaluate a multi-agent framework powered by Large Language Models (LLMs), designed to simulate and enhance decision-making processes.
-Through this approach, we aim to organically develop the interactive potential of LLMs as a tool for discourse and synthesis to support decision making, and pave the way towards a digital twin of human discourse.
-This framework not only augments the capacity of decision-makers to navigate complexity by providing arguments and options to consider by drawing upon prior knowledge, knowhow and outcomes, but also lays a foundation for scalable, adaptive, and context-aware recommendations to emergent challenges.
-Our findings highlight the potential of LLM-based multi-agent systems to produce actionable strategies, uncover emergent synergies, and highlight adaptive decision pathways to evolving risks in integrative applications.
+In this study, we propose and evaluate a multi-agent framework powered by Large Language Models, designed to simulate and enhance decision-making processes.
+Through this approach, we aim to organically develop the interactive potential of LLM agents as a tool for discourse and synthesis to explore decision making recommendations.
+This framework augments the capacity of decision-makers to navigate complexity by providing arguments drawn upon prior knowledge, knowhow and outcomes.
+Moreover, it lays a foundation for scalable, adaptive, and context-aware recommendations to emergent challenges.
+Our findings highlight the potential of LLM-based multi-agent systems to produce actionable strategies and highlight adaptive decision pathways to evolving risks in integrative applications.
+Outside the scope of disaster resilience, we present broader impacts of LLM-powered agentic decision discourse.
+Broader impacts include multi-agent driven synergistic behaviors, dynamical system modeling using LLMs, and information theoretic approaches to understand agent interactions.

 This manuscript is organized as follows: we present the foundation for a multi-agent LLM framework built to capture the interactions of decision-makers during the process of challenge assessment.
 Motivations for such a structural design are detailed and supported by information theoretic thinking.
 Then we present an assessment of conversation mechanisms and their implementation into LLM-powered agents augmented with prompt engineering techniques, as well as the requirements for the operational framework to support discourse between agents.
-Using a hypothetical extreme flooding event as an illustrative example, we demonstrate the framework’s capability to navigate competing priorities, integrate transdisciplinary insights and evaluate adaptive strategies.
-We highlight a dynamic relationship between evaluated strategies and uncertainty.
+With two use cases of impending hazards, we present promising perspectives of the framework's ability to navigate competing priorities, integrate interdisciplinary insights, and evaluate adaptive strategies.
+We highlight a dynamic relationship between resulting strategies and uncertainty.
 The results underscore the capabilities of such a framework to serve as a digital twin for human decision discourse, fostering scalable and context-aware recommendations.